TIX LINK HERE* SolFreque * Sponsored by NO Jazz Museum * Dan Lucas Memorial Fund *

 Dance Freely ~ a sober rave, a pop up dance party, gathering in public spaces, normalizing self care, mutual aid, kindness, and awareness.
 Dance, let loose, shake off stress, fall into a trance, roll around on the floor, take a nap.

-The musical landscape will be cutting edge with relentless rhythms, poly-sonic waves, layers of solfeggio frequencies, guiding the guests for 2 hours of non stop dance, up and arching like a rainbow, landing in a splash of joy.
+The musical landscape carries you with relentless rhythms, poly-sonic waves, layers of solfeggio frequencies, guiding the guests for one hour of non stop dance, arching like a rainbow, landing in a splash of joy.

 We invite you to move with an intention of radical autonomy while also honoring the community and environment around you, tending to overall wellness for the global good.